sirotka/Waveform-Gen/README.md

 # TODO:
   Klimt
   Give tasks to the others,
-  Create modules for the block scheme and describes them Create .xdc file, (constrain)
+  Create modules for the block scheme and describes them, Create .xdc file, (constrain)

   Kovář